m5stack/m5-docs/docs/en/hat/hat-proto-plus.md

 ## Description

 **PROTO PLUS HAT** is a universal board compatible with M5SticKC.
-Combined with the matching 8 pin header, all the expansion interfaces on the top of M5StickC can be connected to the universal board, so that users can freely design the circuit on the board.
-The 90° pin header allows the versatile board to be spliced to the M5StatchC in a variety of angles.
-If you plan to add a simple circuit design to your project and hope to save space by changing the board splicing, HAT PROTO PLUS Would be a good choice.
+Compared to the previous generation PROTO HAT, "PLUS" is designed to provide a larger board area.
+Combined with the matching 8 pin header, the M5StickC top can be placed.
+The expansion interface is fully connected to the universal board, allowing the user to freely design the circuit on the board.
+The 90° pin header enables the universal board to be spliced with the M5StickC at various angles.
+If you plan to add simple to your project The circuit design and hope to achieve space saving by changing the way the board is spliced, HAT PROTO PLUS will be a good choice.

 ## Product Features